 Here are the results.

 - High: 74.1 dB

-This vacuum is loud as it eclipses the 70-decibel mark, but it’s less noisy than the Dyson V10 and V11.
+This vacuum is loud as it eclipses the 70-decibel mark but less noisy than the Dyson V10 and V11.

 Ergonomics and Maneuverability

-The X30 has the same type of ergonomics and maneuverability as the X20 and F8.
+The X30 has the same ergonomics and maneuverability as the X20 and F8.

-I would say that Roidmi’s steering is better than the Tineco because it turns at a sharper angle, and it can go deep under furniture, whereas Tineco vacuums cannot.
+I would say that Roidmi’s steering is better than the Tineco because it turns at a sharper angle and can go deep under furniture, whereas Tineco vacuums cannot.